Police file terrorism charges against Pakistan’s Imran Khan

 ISLAMABAD (AP) — Pakistani police have filed terrorism charges against former Prime Minister Imran Khan, authorities said Monday, escalating political tensions in the country as the ousted premier holds mass rallies seeking to return to office.

-The terrorism charges come over a speech Khan gave in Islamabad on Saturday in which he vowed to sue police officers and a female judge and alleged that a close aide had been tortured after his arrest.
+The charges followed a speech Khan gave in Islamabad on Saturday in which he vowed to sue police officers and a female judge and alleged that a close aide had been tortured after his arrest.

-Khan himself appeared to still be free and had not immediately addressed the police charge sheet being lodged against him.
-Khan’s political party — Tehreek-e-Insaf, now in the opposition — published online videos showing supporters surrounding his home to potentially stop police from reaching it.
+Khan himself has not publicly spoken about the latest charges against him.
+However, a court in Islamabad issued a so-called “protective bail” for Khan for the next three days, preventing police from arresting him over the charges, said Shah Mahmood Qureshi, a senior leader in his Tehreek-e-Insaf opposition party.

-Hundreds remained there early Monday.
-Tehreek-e-Insaf warned that it will hold nationwide rallies if Khan is arrested.
+Hundreds of Tehreek-e-Insaf members stood outside Khan’s home on Monday in a show of support as the former premier held meetings inside.
+The party has warned that it will hold nationwide rallies if Khan is arrested while working to try to squash the charges in court.

 Under Pakistan’s legal system, police file what is known as a first information report about charges against an accused person to a magistrate judge, who allows the investigation to move forward.
 Typically, police then arrest and question the accused.